 We live in a candidate-driven job market.
 This means that candidates have more job options to choose from than ever before and can be selective about which company they work for.
-That’s why it’s important for employers to design an employee experience - from the recruitment phase through the alumni phase - that attracts candidates, retains employees, and differentiates themselves from competitors.
+That’s why it’s important for employers to design employee experience - from the recruitment phase through the alumni phase - that attracts candidates, retains employees, and differentiates themselves from competitors.

 This means being thoughtful about the processes, tools, and resources that go into every stage of the employee experience.
 You can learn more about the technologies that support your employee experience in our HR Tech Engagement Stack Guide.

 Improving the employee experience begins during the recruiting phase, where candidates first interact with an organization.
 At this stage, it’s important for your future employees to have a positive impression of both your company and the interviewing experience - otherwise, you risk losing them to the competition.
 Here are a few tips to utilize during the recruiting phase:

 How recognition can help: One of the benefits of having a strong employee reward and recognition program - especially one that offers experiential rewards - is that it’s an effective way to build your external brand.
 For instance, let’s say one of your employees is rewarded with a full “dinner and a Broadway show” experience in New York City for their five-year anniversary at work.

 They’ll likely take pictures and publish on social media, which you can then share on your company profiles.
 Or you can have your marketing team create a video of their experience so it can easily be circulated both internally and externally.
 Think about what a strong first impression it would make if a potential candidate were to see this awesome staff experience on the company’s Twitter profile - this would be a signal that you truly invest in and care about your employees.